horriblecoders/python_rpg/README.md

 How to run:

   -Ensure python3 is installed and set on your env path:
-   -`python --version`
+   `python --version`

   -Install colorama and termcolor:
-   -`pip install colorama
+  `pip install colorama
    pip install termcolor`

-  -Run the game:
-   -Navigate to the python_rpg directory
+  -Navigate to the python_rpg directory and run:
-   -`python main.py`
+   `python main.py`